Empty homes

 Matchmaker scheme

 A free scheme that matches people who own empty properties with people who would like to invest.
 It aims to match owners of empty homes, who wish to sell their property, with people who want to buy in the area.
-If you are interested, or to arrange a visit, please contact the Empty Homes Officers below.
+If you are interested, or to arrange a visit, contact us.

 Matchmaker code of conduct